 If you have permanent and severe incontinence, the Continence Aids Payment Scheme can help with your costs.
 It’s a yearly payment to help you buy continence aids.

 Read more about the Continence Aids Payment Scheme, including who can get it and how to apply.

 If you have incontinence, you can talk to a registered health professional.
 They can help you with developing a continence management plan.
-It’s a good way to get help and strategies to manage your daily activities.
-This can include things like work, travel and exercise.
+It’s a good way to get help and develop strategies to manage your daily activities.
+This can include help with things like work, travel and exercise.

 Your registered health professional can include any of the following:

 The National Continence Helpline is also available.
 It’s a free telephone advisory service staffed by a team of continence nurses.
 They can give you information and advice with bladder or bowel problems.
 Read more about it on the National Continence Helpline website.

 You can also read about preventing and managing bladder and bowel problems on the Department of Health website.

 Hearing loss is a common part of getting older.
 You can reduce the impact by: